-The woman behind the grass seed bank
+The women behind the grass seed bank

 The grass is always greener… when collaborating with a women’s group!
 The Maasai women are working hard maintaining and continuously improving the grass seed banks.
 This needs to be shared on this International Women’s Day!